UPDATE: NJ measles cases up to 18, spreads beyond Lakewood

 LAKEWOOD — The number of measles cases related to Lakewood has climbed to 18, with another 16 possible occurrences under investigation, according to an update from the Ocean County Health Department.

-According to the New Jersey Department of Health the three newest cases developed when a person who had already been confirmed with measles in Lakewood visited family in Passaic while infectious.
+According to the New Jersey Department of Health the three newest cases developed when a person who was infectious with measles associated with the Ocean County outbreak visited family in Passaic.
 The three newest cases are from the same household.

 The cases all stem from a 27-year-old Lakewood man who had traveled to Israel and was confirmed to have the measles at the end of October.